 There is a lot of chatter in the personal finance world about passive income, why you need it and how great it is.
 But what is it and why is it such a topic of conversation?

 Passive income is money that you earn without doing much to make it.
 Some passive income ideas take a degree of upfront work to earn, like writing an e-book and some don’t take any effort at all, such as investing with a robo advisor.

 Active income is money earned when you perform a service.
 This is money you make from a job and includes salary, tips, commission and any other extra cash you make from a side hustle.

 Residual income is when you continue to get paid after the work is done.
-This includes royalties from books, movies, or songs and also revenue that comes from real estate or business investments where you don’t have to be present to earn it.
+This includes royalties from books, movies, or songs and also revenue that comes from real estate investments or business investments where you don’t have to be present to earn it.

 Why You Need It

 It’s never a good idea to put all of your eggs in one basket whether it comes to income streams, your portfolio, or applying for jobs.
 Almost no one has 100% job security and with automation set to take over more and more industries, finding and keeping a job is more uncertain than ever.

-Having passive income may not replace your entire salary if you were to lose your job but having something coming in is better than having nothing coming in.
+Having passive income streams may not replace your entire salary if you were to lose your job but having something coming in is better than having nothing coming in.
 It can keep you from depleting your emergency fund and can help keep you from sliding into credit card debt.

-Pursuing some your passive income ideas can also speed your path to financial independence.
+Pursuing some of your passive income ideas can also speed your path to financial freedom.

 How Much Can You Earn?